 Document custodians are subject to certain additional requirements, including monthly assurance checks, annual re-certifications and randomly-selected independent quality assurance reviews performed by Fannie Mae.

 Fannie Mae requires that document custodians develop and implement a monthly quality control review process to examine the quality of document and data certifications for the prior month.
 Fannie Mae reviews the results of the monthly quality control to monitor custodian performance.
 If monthly quality control indicates issues, Fannie Mae will engage the document custodian to determine a remediation plan.
 All findings from the monthly quality control must be documented in a Findings Report.
 Each document custodian is also required to engage the services of an independent third-party audit firm to perform an annual audit to assess whether the document custodian satisfies Fannie Mae's eligibility criteria and operates in compliance with Fannie Mae's requirements.
 Document custodians are responsible for all costs associated with the independent audit.
 The auditor should exercise judgment in adapting the audit requirements to a specific document custodian's processes and procedures.
 Any variation or departure from the outlined requirements must be reviewed with Fannie Mae in advance.
-Upon receipt of the auditor's final audit report, the document custodian must provide a copy to Fannie Mae.
-Fannie Mae will review the audit results and work with the document custodian to track remediation items through to resolution.
+Upon receipt of the auditor's final audit report, the document custodian to track remediation items through to resolution.
 The document custodian is responsible for providing proof that audit review results were remediated to Fannie Mae's satisfaction.
 At any time, with or without cause, Fannie Mae has the right to require a document custodian to transfer documents to a different document custodian, which may be a DDC or another eligible document custodian.